shuvo009/asynchronous-communication-between-client-apigateway-and-microservices/README.md

 Step 3: Set temporary queue at ReplyTo of Message.

-Step 4: Send this message to a predefine queue.
+Step 4: Send that message to a predefine queue.

 Step 5: Start listening at temporary queue.

+Step 6: Microservice recive that message and process that and send back to that temporary queue.

+Step 7: ApiGateway recive that message over temporary queue and delete temporary queue.

+Step 8: ApiGateway send back that message to client.

+### Client to ApiGateway over socket
+Step 1: Create a temporary channel for receiving message.

+Step 2: Send message to server with temporary channel.

+Step 3: listening at temporary channel

+Step 4: Receive message from temporary channel and delete temporary channel.

+Step 5: Display Data at UI